cysouw/diathesis/text/c10_participle.md

 ### [ NP | –P ] *werden+Partizip* Impersonal passive+governed preposition {#sec:participles-impersonal-passive-preposition}

 Many, but not all, verbs with governed prepositions (but without accusative argument, cf. [@sec:prepositions-governed-drop]) appear to allow for an impersonal passive, like *warten auf* 'to wait for' or *arbeiten an* 'to work on' [@next].
-Note that these verbs all take a *haben+Partizip* Perfekt.
-Although it seems possible to retain the original subject as a *von* prepositional phrase, I have not been able to find good examples of such subject retention.
+Note that these verbs all take a *haben+Partizip* perfekt.
+Although it seems possible to retain the original subject as a *von* prepositional phrase, I have not been able to find good examples of such subject retention in corpora.

 ::: ex
 - Auf den Professor wurde gewartet.
-- An dem Aufsatz wurde gearbeitet.
+- An den Aufsatz wurde gearbeitet.
 :::

-Many, but not all, verbs that allow for a reflexive conversive diathesis, like *empören* 'to appal' or *aufregen* 'to upset' [@next], cf. [@sec:reflexive-preposition-passive], also allow for a impersonal passive in the reflexive usage.
+Many, but not all, verbs that allow for a reflexive conversive diathesis, like *empören* 'to appal' or *aufregen* 'to upset' [@next], see [@sec:reflexive-preposition-passive], also allow for an impersonal passive in the reflexive usage with a governed preposition.

 ::: ex
 - Über die Zerstörung der Schöpfung […] wird sich empört.^[~~DWDS~~: Berliner Zeitung, 24.11.2003]